Aarception/Mo-information-security-portfolio/README.md

+> Permanently archived August 27, 2028 at 11:26 AM PT.
+This matter is permanently closed.
+Nothing further will contribute to its process, purpose, or procedure.

 #  Aspiration Cannot Continue To Be Governed As An Information Product, When Now Digitally Sold As A Consumer Good.

 ### *An Enterprise Is Not Capable of Dignity.*